tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 *Method*
 1. Definition of System: Define the system boundaries and objectives. collect information for assessing failure consequences.
 2. Identification of Hazards: Identifies the possible hazards of concern for the defined system.
-Example: Toxins, corrosives,
+Example: Toxins, corrosives, smoke, hire, dropping or moving object, hazardous processes
+3.

 # Additional Content
 ---